 “The extent of the downturn and the pace of recovery remain extraordinarily uncertain and will depend in large part on our success in containing the virus.
 We all want to get back to normal, but a full recovery is unlikely to occur until people are confident that it is safe to reengage in a broad range of activities.
 The severity of the downturn will also depend on the policy actions taken at all levels of government to provide relief and to support the recovery when the public health crisis passes.”Powell indicated low income workers have been hit hardest in this recession and Congress may need to take additional action to help improve the labor situation in the United States.
 News that the number of confirmed coronavirus cases had risen in several U.S. states, as well as other countries, coupled with the Fed’s modest outlook for the pace of recovery, appeared to kindle investor anxiety and U.S. stocks sold off sharply on Thursday.
 By Friday, major indices had recouped some losses, but finished lower for the week.

+A Low-Salt Diet Could Improve Your HealthSalt helps make many dishes taste delicious.
+However, it comes with an unwelcome side effect; it can raise blood pressure and stress the circulatory system, increasing the risk of heart disease or stroke.
 Research suggests people with high blood pressure benefit from low-salt diets, and there may be benefits for people with normal blood pressure, too.
 The American Heart Association recommends limiting yourself to 1,500 mg of salt a day is ideal.1, 2 Harvard Medical School offered some tips for reducing salt intake.
 They include:

 - Pass on bread and rolls, which often have high levels of sodium.

 - Make your own pizza, at home, with low-salt ingredients.

 - Choose homemade soup rather than canned, unless you buy low-sodium options.